SigridPihel/loan_calculator/README.md

 # Overview

-- Accepts loan amount, interest rate and term
+- Accepts loan amount, interest rate for the year in percentage and term in years

 - Validates input